osanj/lava/README.md

   * basically all information from the bindings is stored in the bytecode (and can be used to check user input)
   * only thing missing is the layout (std140, std430)

+* 07.02.2019
+  * the bytecode contains offsets which can be used to check the offsets which are computed when transferring data to/from the gpu
+  * this way the layout specified by the user can be confirmed
+  * ideally the layout can be deduced at some point